antonin-ricard-boual/coding_projects/README.md

-This repo contains two small proejcts:
+This repo contains two small projects:

 Python project: cleans and prepares Airbnb data, explores patterns, and tests a few simple models to predict prices.